mlomb/battle/cgsync/README.md

 ## How it works

 The process starts a local web socket server on port 53135.
 The browser extension then connects to this server.
-When a file changes the code is bundled using `bundler` and sent to the browser extension, which pastes it into the browser IDE.
+When a file changes, the code is bundled using `bundler` and sent to the browser extension, which pastes it into the browser IDE.

 ## Notes